pharo-project/pharo-changelogs/Pharo30ChangeLogs.md

 #Networking

 * New version of Zinc and Zodiac.
-Sven van Caekenberghe continued to systematically improve Zinc our HTTP client/server architecture.
+Sven van Caekenberghe continued to systematically improve the HTTP client/server framework.
 * Socket leaking external semaphores have been fixed.